Quality Manual

 A student whose registration is suspended because of voluntary interruption of study is not entitled to attend any teaching or take any assessments and will not pay tuition fees in accordance with the University’s fee schedule.
 However, they are still subject to other, relevant regulations of the University, such as the Traffic Regulations, the Regulations for Library and Computer Use and the University’s Code of Discipline for Students.

-The considerations to be applied by the school in making this decision should include:
+The considerations to be applied by the school in making the decision to agree an interruption are:

 • Whether interruption is inevitable owing to extenuating circumstances such as injury, illness, or unavoidable family commitments; or